coreboot/coreboot/Documentation/tutorial/part3.md

      make unit-tests
 ```

-When trying to build test binary, one can often see linker complains
+When trying to build test binary, one can often see the linker complaining
-about `undefined reference` to couple of symbols.
-This is one of
+about `undefined reference` for a couple of symbols.
+This is one of the
 solutions to determine all external dependencies of UUT - iteratively
 build test and resolve errors one by one.
 At this step, developer should
 decide either it's better to add an extra module to provide necessary
 definitions or rather mock such dependency.
-Quick guide through adding
+A quick guide about adding
 mocks is provided later in this doc.

 ## Writing new tests